-9. Online and remote access.
-Essential businesses and operations shall post online whether a facility is open and how best to reach the facility and continue services by phone or remotely.
-Essential businesses and operations shall encourage their customers to do their business remotely by phone or online to the extent possible.

-10. Pickup at store or delivery.
-Essential businesses and operations shall provide for, if feasible, online ordering and purchase of goods and customer pickup of orders at a location outside the facility or shall provide for delivery to customer locations.

-11. Signage.
-Essential businesses and operations shall post a sign at the entrance of the facility informing all employees and customers that they should: wear CDC recommended face coverings while in the business or operation; avoid entering the business or operation if they have a cough or fever or otherwise do not feel well; maintain a six-foot distance from one another; not shake hands or engage in unnecessary physical contact.
+- 9. Online and remote access.
+Essential and designated businesses or operations shall post online whether a facility is open and how best to reach the facility and continue services by phone or remotely.
+Essential and designated businesses or operations shall encourage their customers to do their business remotely by phone or online to the extent possible. - 10.
+Pickup at store or delivery.
+Essential and designated businesses or operations shall provide for, if feasible, online ordering and purchase of goods and customer pickup of orders at a location outside the facility or shall provide for delivery to customer locations. - 11.
+Signage.
+Essential and designated businesses or operations shall post a sign at the entrance of the facility informing all employees and customers that they should: wear CDC recommended face coverings while in the business or operation; avoid entering the business or operation if they have a cough or fever or otherwise do not feel well; maintain a six-foot distance from one another; not shake hands or engage in unnecessary physical contact.